Vertebra: Thoracic

 The vertebral bodies are roughly heart-shaped and are about as wide anterio-posteriorly as they are in the transverse dimension.
 Vertebral foramina are roughly circular in shape.

 The top surface of the first thoracic vertebra has a hook-shaped uncinate process, just like the cervical vertebrae.

-The thoracolumbar division refers to the thoracic and lumbar vertebrae together, and sometimes also their surrounding areas.
+The thoracolumbar spine or thoracolumbar division refers to the thoracic and lumbar vertebrae together, and sometimes also their surrounding areas.

 The thoracic vertebrae attach to ribs and so have articular facets specific to them; these are the superior, transverse and inferior costal facets.
 As the vertebrae progress down the spine they increase in size to match up with the adjoining lumbar section.

-Lumbar vertebrae
+Lumbar

 The five lumbar vertebrae are the largest of the vertebrae, their robust construction being necessary for supporting greater weight than the other vertebrae.
 They allow significant flexion, extension and moderate lateral flexion (side-bending).
 The discs between these vertebrae create a natural lumbar lordosis (a spinal curvature that is concave posteriorly).
 This is due to the difference in thickness between the front and back parts of the intervertebral discs.

 The lumbar vertebrae are located between the ribcage and the pelvis and are the largest of the vertebrae.
 The pedicles are strong, as are the laminae, and the spinous process is thick and broad.
 The vertebral foramen is large and triangular.
 The transverse processes are long and narrow and three tubercles can be seen on them.
 These are a lateral costiform process, a mammillary process and an accessory process.
 The superior, or upper tubercle is the mammillary process which connects with the superior articular process.
 The multifidus muscle attaches to the mammillary process and this muscle extends through the length of the vertebral column, giving support.
 The inferior, or lower tubercle is the accessory process and this is found at the back part of the base of the transverse process.
 The term lumbosacral is often used to refer to the lumbar and sacral vertebrae together, and sometimes includes their surrounding areas.